ShaAnder/reactHero/README.md

 - **utils/**: Frame loop and other utilities
 - **App.jsx**: Main entry point for the game logic and rendering

+As well as this expect way too many comments, one of the core learning points for this was to learn the math behind raycasting trig in games ect and I am a complete novice at this, there will be a math section later so i can explain how it works to the best of my ability but for now here's a warning that it gets comment heavy.

 ---

 ## 🛠 Tech Stack